ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### topLevelDomainRFC

 Extracts the the top-level domain from a URL.
-It is similar to [topLevelDomain](#topleveldomain), but conforms to RFC 3986.
+Similar to [topLevelDomain](#topleveldomain), but conforms to RFC 3986.

 ``` sql
 topLevelDomainRFC(url)